 Roger Clark Miller has been creating soundtrack scores for animation, documentary, and commercials since 1992.
 He has scored many films that premiered at Sundance.

-Miller just finished the music to the film “500 Years”.
+Miller finished the music to the film “500 Years” in 2016.
 It premiered at Sundance on January 24, 2017.
 It is the 4th film Miller has scored for Skylight Pictures (two of the other films also premiered at Sundance).
 500 Years chronicles the indictment of Rios Montt, the general in charge of the 1982 genocide in Guatemala, and on to the removal of a corrupt president.
 500 years ago the Spaniards arrived, and this is the first time justice has been served.
 Hence, the jubilation in the Demonstration.

 Below are six cues from “500 Years”:

 500 Years: Open.
 Opening Sequence of the film: memory-based until it comes into focus.

 500 Years: Matilde 2.
 Theme for Matilde, one of the protagonists.

 500 Years: Nature 2.
 Mayan Forest Ambient music.